 As it turned out, the inspector in the area was not available, but another that was also able to do an RV inspection took the job.
 He had to travel out of his area, but he was able to help out in this case.
 So, the inspector met the seller at a local RV park where the RV was stored and the RV inspection was done there.

 The inspector arrived before the seller did.
 He started to investigate the RV using a uniform standards checklist for the type of inspection that the buyer contracted the inspector to perform.
 From the time he crawled up on the roof until he completed the inspection, he knew the seller was not telling the buyer the whole story!
 The RV Inspector took pictures and documented his findings.

-I won’t go into all the details of the condition of the RV, but the worst I will share.
-The seller had covered a large crack in the street side wall with a large sports team sticker!
+I won’t go into all the details of the condition of the RV, but the worst issues I will share.
+The seller had covered a large crack in the street sidewall with a large sports team sticker!
 This was truly a case of buyer beware!
 Here are some photos of the major issues.
 There were many others!